Panesico/ft_transcendence/docs/TO-DO.md

 - send friend request
 - windows.on_reload() => create websocket when a user is connected
 - Handle websocket if user not connected
+- Error handling of friend request -> send a request to himself + send more than a request to the same person
+- Add an href associated to the avatar displayed in notification